cuustard/uni/SCC.111.md

 A program is a detailed plan or procedure for solving a problem with a computer.

-Imperative programming is a programming paradigm of software that uses statements that change a programs state.
+Imperative programming is a programming paradigm of software that uses statements that change a program's state.
 So I should think about what to represent, and how my program should manipulate that.

-C is a compact and low level language used to generate fast and efficient code that exploits hardware features well.
-It is complied (translated into assembly only the computer understands).
+C is a compact and low-level language used to generate fast and efficient code that exploits hardware features well.
+It is compiled (translated into assembly only the computer understands).

 ## Lecture 2 - Writing Code